Updated: May 12

 As someone who is not particularly trained in the sciences, I will simply refer to what scientists say.
 Since nearly everyone who is trained in the sciences believes that carbon dating is not a hoax and that the world is actually over a billion years old, I am inclined to defer to their judgement.

 In fact, carbon dating is not the only reason scientists consider the earth old.
-A book called Is There A God? by John Oakes, Ph.D., who was a professor of chemistry, reports in his book some of the other reasons scientists consider the earth older than a few thousand years.
+A book called Is There A God? by John Oakes, Ph.D., who was a professor of chemistry, reports some of the other reasons scientists consider the earth older than a few thousand years.

 “How long ago did the hitting an astronomer’s telescope leave the M31 galaxy?
 Since light travels a distance of one light year per year (the definition of a light year), evidently the galaxy being viewed is at least 2.25 million years old, because the light entering a telescope on earth left the galaxy about 2.25 million years ago.
 (Actually, according to the theory of stellar evolution, to be discussed later, cosmologists interpret many of the stars in M31 to be billions of years old.)”